-Table 29.3 - Standards for activit ties outside roads Non-compliance status 29.5.4 Gradient of Parking Spaces and Parking spaces and parking area more than 1 in 20 in any one direct as shall have a gradient of no RD Discretion is restricted to the gradient of the parking space and parking area.
-29.5.5 accommodation with less than requires parking to be provided be provided in accordance standards: Total number of parks to be provided by the activity or activities on the site 1 to 10 spaces: 11 to 100 spaces: More than 100 spaces b.
-Mobility parking spaces shall to in a level surface; (ii) clearly signposted; (iii) located on the same site (iv) be as close as practical. e as the activity; ble to the building entrance; and ilding via routes that give direct RD Discretion is restricted to: a.
+Table 29.3 - Standards for activit Non-compliance status 29.5.4 Gradient of Parking Spaces and Parking Areas Parking spaces and parking areas shall have a gradient of no more than 1 in 20 in any one direction.
+RD Discretion is restricted to the gradient of the parking space and parking area.
+29.5.5 Mobility Parking spaces a.
+Other than in relation to residential units and visito accommodation with less than 6 guests, wherever an activity requires parking to be provided, mobility parking spaces shal be provided in accordance with the following minimum standards: Image: Total number of parks to be provided by the activity or activities on the site Minimum number of mobility parking spaces required Image: Total number of parks to be provided by the activity or activities on the site Minimum number of mobility parking spaces required Image: Total number of parks to be provided by the activity or activities on the site Image: Total number of parks to be provided by the activity or activities on the site Image: Total number of parks to be provided by the activity or activities on the site Image: Total number of parks to be provided by the activity or activities on the site Image: Total number of parks to be provided by the activity or activities on the spaces Image: Total number of parks to be provided by the activity or activities on the space Image: Total number of parks to the space Image: Total number of parks to be provided Image: Total number of parks to be provided by the activity or activities on the same site as the activity or activity or activity or activity or activity spaces Image: Total number of parks to the building via routes that give direct access from the car park to the building.
+RD Discretion is restricted to: a.
 The number, location, and design of mobility parking spaces, including the accessibility of the spaces to the building(s); and b.
 Effectiveness of the associated signage.
-29.5.6 facilities must provide drop of allow vehicles to drop off ar e, the Wanaka Town Centre RD Discretion is restricted to effects on safety, efficiency, and amenity of the site and of the transport network, including the pedestrian and cycling environment.
+29.5.6 Drop off/ pick up (set down) areas in all zones except in the Queenstown Town Centre Zone, the Wanaka Town Centre Zone, and the Arrowtown Town Centre Zone a.
+All day care facilities, educational activities, and healthcare facilities must provide drop off/ pick up (set down) areas to allow vehicles to drop off and pick up children, students, elderly persons, or patients in accordance with the following standards: RD Discretion is restricted to effects on safety, efficiency, and amenity of the site and of the transport network, including the pedestrian and cycling environment.